YipengHu/label-reg/README.md

 ```
 For demo purpose, three files, the ddf, warped_image and warped_label (if dir_moving_label under [Inference] is supplied in [config_demo.ini][config_file]) will be saved in dir_save under [Inference] section specified in [config_demo.ini][config_file].

-For a list of currently available the top-level options:
+For a list of currently available top-level options:
 ```python
 python3 training.py -help
 python3 inference.py -help